malachi-iot/embr/src/embr/exp/platform/lwip/README.md

 - read flags for blocking, async/transaction and callback
     - callback likely to have some platform specificity
     - callback traits: per transport/singleton or per request
+    - callback indicates duration which variables live: callback only, or longer
 - write flags for blocking, async/transaction and callback (CTS style, probably)

 async/transaction model useful for chained read/writes which pbuf somewhat resembles